corcor27/AI_Summer_School_ML/_episodes/08-neural-networks.md

 teaching: 20
 exercises: 30
 questions:
-- "How can we classify images using a neural network?"
+- "How can we data points using a neural network?"
 objectives:
 - "Explain the basic architecture of a perceptron."
 - "Create a perceptron to encode a simple function."